 The importance of verbalization during the formative years has been well studied and has shown to aide the process of learning and improving cognitive skills [9].
 We learn through the process of verbalization even before having the ability to write or make sketches.
-In design, studies have shown the importance of verbal reflection in improving the design solution through the design iteration process [29].
-The study by Bilda et al. [30] shows that the results that expert architects produced when verbalizing their ideas were similar to when they used sketching to communicate their ideas.
-Research in engineering design [31] has also shown evidence that while sketches are effective for communicating three-dimensional (3D) concepts, expressing the design intent to create those concepts is often more effectively initiated through verbalization, i.e. by using spoken language.
-While these works highlight the importance of verbalization in the design process, a deeper understanding of verbalization as an input modality to enable 3D design iteration is needed.
+In design, studies have shown the importance of verbal reflection in improving the design solution through the design iteration process [35, 36].
+The study by Bilda et al. [37] shows that the results that expert architects produced when verbalizing their ideas were similar to when they used sketching to communicate their ideas.
+Research in engineering design [38] has also shown evidence that while sketches are effective for communicating three-dimensional (3D) concepts, expressing the design intent to create those concepts is often more effectively initiated through verbalization, i.e. by using spoken language.
+The use of spoken language in relation to CAD functions (e.g., rotate, scale, move) have been studied by Khan et al., [39, 40, 41], where they conduct studies to understand how different groups of people use speech and gesture to perform specific CAD functions, however, this knowledge has not been operationalized into a computational tool.
+While prior works highlight the importance of verbalization in the design process, a deeper understanding of verbalization as an input modality to enable 3D design iteration is needed.